THROUGHOUT THE YEAR

 We have taken a marked edition of John & Romans, provided by Bearing Precious Seed Ministry, and put a beautiful, patriotic cover on it.
 Also, we have added 8 pages of quotes from famous patriots and scientists regarding the Scriptures, and the Gospel of Jesus Christ.

 This makes a wonderful tool for personal evangelism, putting in the hands of fellow-Americans, the truth of personal freedom in Christ, and the truth of America's founding.
-If you are interested in purchasing these in bulk, please contact us for pricing.
-The booklets could also include your churches name and address on the back cover, if you wish.

 There are several men that God has called for "such a time as this" to call America back to God.
 Consider scheduling one of more of these men to challenge your church and educate your community: